xissburg/edyn-testbed/README.md

 ```
 $ conan install conanfile.txt -of=build
+$ cd build
-$ cmake -S . -B build -DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake
+$ cmake --preset=conan-release -DBgfx_LIBRARY_DIR:PATH="/path/to/bgfx/libs" ..
-$ cmake --build build -j16
+$ cmake --build . -j16
 ```

-You'll have to tell CMake where to find the _bgfx_ libraries.
-Set `Bgfx_LIBRARY_DIR` to the directory where the _bgfx_ libraries are located and CMake should find and assign all of them.
+The `Bgfx_LIBRARY_DIR` points to the directory where the _bgfx_ libraries are located and CMake should find and assign all of them.

 ## Windows and Visual Studio 2019